 One day last year I was baking this lovely loaf and I went out the front door to check on something and the wind from the back door blew the front door shut.
 This was somewhat of a disaster as if the front door closes and you don't have a key . . . you can't get back in.
 There I was stuck in the front garden, with a loaf in the oven, a small puppy at large inside, no cell phone on my person . . . and a padlocked 10 foot tall back gate that I had no hope of scaling.
 Thank goodness it wasn't raining.

-I knew the back door was open but I was so worried about Mitzie, who wasn't very old at that point and also the cake in the oven.
+I knew the back door was open but I was so worried about Mitzie, who wasn't very old at that point and also that my cake would burn.
+My phone was in the house and I had no way to contact Todd who had the only other key.
 What to do . . . what to do . . .

 In the end, I did what anyone would do . . .
 I knocked on the next door neighbor's front door and asked him if he had a ladder I could use to get over the back gate.
 He had a ladder of course, but better than that, he did the climbing!
 Then he just walked through the house to the front door and let me in.
 Whew!!
 You cannot imagine how grateful I was.